ThomasRgbg/mylittlehomeheating/README.md

 Use at your own risk.
 There is no guarantee this works.

+## Limitations

+The setup is currently hardcoded.
+E.g. there are currently 4 valves and 3 + 3 temperature channeles implemented.
+Making all of this flexible would make the software much more complex and unreliable, so I keep it simple for the moment.

 ## Description

 Some scripts, which are using an Raspberry PI with a PiFace digital like hardware interface.
 The scrips could enable the